 - Is the tooth really fixable at all?
 If a tooth is cracked down the root it is not repairable.
 A root canal will not work at all for a cracked tooth.
 Many times cracks cannot be diagnosed until money and time has been wasted on a root canal and crown.

 - Is there so much damage, the tooth is not even worth fixing anyway?
-If there is hardly any tooth remaining because the top crown portion is all rotted-out, the tooth may fall apart in a short period of time.
+If there is hardly any tooth remaining because the top crown portion is all rotted-out, the tooth may fall apart in a short period of time anyway.

 - How long will the tooth last if you fix it?
 In my practice I removed lots of infected root canal teeth.
 The average age of a root canal tooth is 5-10 years.

-Root Canal will take 3-5 dental appointments, Cost $2000 – $4000.
+Root Canal will take 3-5 dental appointments and cost $2000 – $4000.
 The necessary procedures include the root filling, crown build-up (a fill for the top part of the tooth) and a crown.
-The procedures altogether take 3 – 4 hours in the Dental Chair.
-A dental implant will take 3 dental appointments, Cost $3000 – $5000 and 1 – 2 hours in the dental chair.
-The life expectancy of a Root Canal is 1 – 10 years, but an Implant is expected to last a lifetime.
-There are no health concerns with implants whereas root canals have been rumored to make you sick and cause jaw bone infections.
-Root Canals can also damage the jaw bone and make getting implants in the future very costly if not impossible.
+The procedures altogether take 3 – 4 hours in the dental chair.
+On the other hand, a dental implant takes 3 dental appointments and costs $3000 – $6000.
+An implant takes 1 – 2 hours in the dental chair.
+The life expectancy of a root canal is 0 – 10 years, but an implant is expected to last a lifetime.
+There are no health concerns with implants whereas root canals have been rumored to have health risks and cause jaw bone infections.
+Root canals can also damage the jaw bone and make getting implants in the future very costly if not impossible.

-- cost of root canal and crown vs dental implant.
-The cost now and into the future should be considered especially since most root canals will fail within 1-10 years and may need to be replaced with Implants
+- cost of a root canal compared to an implant.
+The cost now and into the future should be considered especially since most root canals will fail within 1-10 years and may need to be replaced with implants

 - Time spent in the dental chair – your time is worth something and dental procedures are not fun